mincong-classroom/mc/README.md

-# grading
+# mc

-The AI teaching assistant for auto-grading assignments 🤖
+The CLI tool for Mincong Classroom (mc).
+It's mainly for auto-grading assignments 🤖

 ## Installation